wdelfuego/nova-calendar/docs/installation.md

 	For example, if you set this option to `calendar` and your Nova installation is available on `domain.com/nova`, the calendar will be available on `domain.com/nova/calendar`.

-    If you don't use Nova's default menu and change the URI in an existing installation, make sure to update the menu you generate in the `boot()` method of your `NovaServiceProvider` as shown under step 4 above so it will automatically respect the configured option from now on.
+    If you change the URI in an existing installation that doesn't use Nova's default main menu, make sure to update the menu you generate in the `boot()` method of your `NovaServiceProvider` to be as shown under step 4 above, so it will automatically respect the configured option from now on.

 ---